splunk/public-o11y-docs/sp-oncall/spoc-integrations/elasticsearch-watcher-integration.rst

 Use Elasticsearch Watcher and Splunk On-Call to set thresholds, smart alert routing, and escalation policies to notify applicable parties when they need to be notified.

+You can do the following with the integration:

 -  In the Splunk On-Call timeline, improve system observability by taking advantage of Elasticsearch Watcher log and cluster health monitoring data
 -  Automate your alerts by setting thresholds on key metrics and notify applicable on-call incident managers to crucial problems
 -  In a single pane of glass, maintain on-call schedules, set up alert routing and escalation policies, aggregate monitoring data, and collaborate with context to quickly resolve incidents